nats-io/nats-spark-connector/partitioned/README.md

     .load()
 ```
 where 'inboundDF' is the Dataframe obtained at each micro-batch acquisition
-iteration, and Nats is configured for localhost access.
+iteration, and NATS is configured for localhost access.
 The 'format'  configuration should be **always set** to "natsJS", which will tie
 Spark to this connector implementation.

 Possible options are:
 - **"nats.host"**
-The IP or DNS alias where Nats is installed.
+The IP or DNS alias where NATS is installed.

 - **"nats.port"**
 The port to which the connector should listen.

 - **"nats.stream.prefix"**
-The JetStream string prefix to which Nats will append partion numbers starting
+The JetStream string prefix to which NATS will append partion numbers starting
 from zero (0).

 - **"nats.num.partitions"**
 The number of JetStream partitions.
-Nats will append partition numbers to the
+NATS will append partition numbers to the
 JetStream string prefix, from zero (0) to 'nats.num.partitions - 1'.
 Default is '1'.